OWASP/Top10/2017/en/0xa5-broken-access-control.md

 * With the exception of public resources, deny by default.
 Implement access control mechanisms once and re-use them throughout the application.
 * Model access controls should enforce record ownership, rather than accepting that the user can create, read, update or delete any record.
-* Domain access controls are unique to each application, but business limit requirements should be enforced by domain models
+* Domain access controls are unique to each application, but business limit requirements should be enforced by domain models.
-* Disable web server directory listing, and ensure file metadata such (e.g. .git) is not present within web roots
+* Disable web server directory listing, and ensure file metadata such (e.g. .git) is not present within web roots.
-* Log access control failures, alert admins when appropriate (e.g. repeated failures)
+* Log access control failures, alert admins when appropriate (e.g. repeated failures).
-* Rate limiting API and controller access to minimize the harm from automated attack tooling
+* Rate limiting API and controller access to minimize the harm from automated attack tooling.
 * Developers and QA staff should include functional access control unit and integration tests.

 ## Example Attack Scenarios